 Cat People (Putting Out Fire) (Bowie/Moroder): Basically, two completely different versions existthe original version from the 1982 Cat People soundtrack and a remake from Let's Dance.
 The original soundtrack version was edited from 6'41" to 4'08" for the single (MCA 770).
 In the US, an additional promo 7" was issued with yet a shorter 3'18" edit (Backstreet S45-1767); this edit was also released on a German promo 7" (MCA 104 582).
 A different 3'08" edit can be found exclusively on a one-sided Dutch promo 7" (MCA 104.102).
 A unique 9'20" remix appeared on the B-side of the Australian MCA DS 12087 12", whereas another 5'32" remix was released in the US on the MWDN413 Disconet 12".
 The single edit has been reissued on some editions of Best Of Bowie and on The Platinum Collection.
 In 2009, it appeared on the Inglourious Basterds soundtrack and was even released as a limited edition single (A Band Apart/Warner Bros W818), distributed exclusively through HMV.
 The second version appeared on both the B-side of the 'Let's Dance' single (EMI EA 152) and on the album.
 The Let's Dance version was played during the 1983 Serious Moonlight tour and is featured as such on the Serious Moonlight DVD.

 Changes (Bowie): the first single (RCA 2160) from Hunky Dory.
 A demo version is released on the bootleg Caught In The Act (MIM-XXX/400), which was re-released on the Naked And Wired (GEMA BOW 005) CD.
 In 2004, Butterfly Boucher covered 'Changes' for the Shrek 2 soundtrack, with David on guest vocals.
-Live versions appear on Sound + Vision Plus (Boston, Music Hall, 01-10-72; reissued on the 30th Anniversary Edition of Aladdin Sane), Live Santa Monica '72, Ziggy Stardust - The Motion Picture, David Live, Live Nassau Coliseum '76 and A Reality Tour.
+Live versions appear on Sound + Vision Plus (Boston, Music Hall, 01-10-72; reissued on the 30th Anniversary Edition of Aladdin Sane), Live Santa Monica '72, Ziggy Stardust - The Motion Picture, David Live, Cracked Actor, Live Nassau Coliseum '76 and A Reality Tour.
 The live version from David Live was used as B-side of 'Knock On Wood' in Spain (RCA SPBO-9185).
 'Changes' was on the setlist of the 1971, 1972, 1973, 1974, 1976, 1990, 1999, 2000, 2002 and 2003/04 tours, so it also appears on a large number of live bootlegs.
 Performed as a duet with Alicia Keys at the Keep A Child Alive charity at New York, Hammerstein Ballroom, 09-11-06.
 Also see the BBC Performances section for performance on the 1972 Johnnie Walker Lunchtime Show (included on Bowie At The Beeb).

 Chant Of The Ever Circling Skeletal Family (Bowie): segued from 'Big Brother', it closes Diamond Dogs.
 Although it is featured on the album, the tracklisting of David Live does not mention it.
 For other live performances, see 'Big Brother'.